Sumiyoshi-taisha

 Sumiyoshi-taisha (住吉大社), also known as Sumiyoshi Grand Shrine, is a Shinto shrine in Sumiyoshi-ku, Osaka, Osaka Prefecture, Japan.
-It is the main shrine of all the Sumiyoshi shrines in Japan.
-However, the oldest shrine that enshrines the Sumiyoshi sanjin, the three Sumiyoshi kami, is the Sumiyoshi Shrine in Hakata.
+It is the main shrine of all the Sumiyoshi shrines.
+It gives its name to a style of shrine architecture known as Sumiyoshi-zukuri.

-It is called Sumiyoshi-san or Sumiyossan by the locals, and is famous for the large crowds that come to the shrine on New Year's Day for hatsumōde.
+The shrine is called Sumiyoshi-san or Sumiyossan by the locals, and is famous for the large crowds that come to the shrine on New Year's Day for hatsumōde.
 Sumiyoshi taisha enshrines the Sumiyoshi sanjin (Sokotsutsu no Ono-mikoto, Nakatsutsu no Ono-mikoto, and Uwatsutsu no Ono-mikoto) (collectively known as the "Sumiyoshi Ōkami") and Okinagatarashi-hime no Mikoto (Empress Jingū).

-It gives its name to a style of shrine architecture known as Sumiyoshi-zukuri.

 History

 The shrine became the object of Imperial patronage during the early Heian period.
 In 965, Emperor Murakami ordered that Imperial messengers were sent to report important events to the guardian kami of Japan.
 These heihaku were initially presented to 16 shrines including Sumiyoshi.

 Sumiyoshi was designated as the chief Shinto shrine (ichinomiya) for the former Settsu Province.

 From 1871 through 1946, Sumiyoshi taisha was officially designated one of the Kanpei-taisha (官幣大社), meaning that it stood in the first rank of government supported shrines.